 His Pitch: As mayor, Condon has overseen falling crime rates, an increase in median household income and a steadying of the city’s finances.
 Also under his watch, the city cut $150 million off the plan that will significantly reduce pollution from entering the river, which helped prevent significant utility bill increases.
 Voters also approved a 20-year street levy and $64 million bond to revamp Riverfront Park.

 Notable Experience: Incumbent mayor.
 Former district director and deputy chief of staff for Republican U.S. Rep. Cathy McMorris Rodgers from 2005 until 2011.
 Served in U.S. Army from 1996 through 2005, including as a company commander at a combat support hospital.

 Education: Graduated from Gonzaga Prep in 1992.
-Bachelor’s degree in finance from Boston College in 1996.
+Earned bachelor’s degree in finance from Boston College in 1996.

 More about David Condon

 To understand why the Spokane Police Department’s use-of-force training is under a microscope, consider this disconnect: Although the state’s top police trainer concluded that the fatal 2006 confrontation with unarmed janitor Otto Zehm was indefensible, the department’s own instructors and the city’s legal advisers have insisted that Spokane police officers were justified and handled the encounter appropriately.
 Here is how Spokane police Officer Terry Preuninger, a department training instructor, defended Officer Karl F. Thompson Jr.’s decision to beat and shock the retreating Zehm: “If the officer believes that they were in danger, then that use of force would be authorized,” Preuninger told a federal jury in October, adding that there doesn’t have to be a “factual basis” for the officer’s fear of harm.